Esri/ribbon-gallery/README.md

 1. Fork and then clone the repo.
 2. Install dependencies with npm install.
 3. Update config/application.json with your preferences
+4. Set the isEsri param in config/applicationBase.json to false.

 ## Requirements